Preventing Dog Bites to Your Little One

 • A bite

-Now that you know, start to look out for these signals at the dog park, when guests visit, during active play sessions, when meeting new dogs, and when children are near the dog.
-When you see these signs, take steps to make the situation more comfortable for the dog.
-And if it is your child that has made your dog feel uncomfortable, make sure to point this out to them so they start to learn too.
+When you observe these signs, take steps to make the situation more comfortable for the dog.
+If your child has inadvertently caused the dog to feel uncomfortable, be sure to point this out so they can start to learn and understand (if they are old enough of course).

-I have put a few comparison photos together to demonstrate a happy dog versus a dog trying to give off a message of discomfort, stress and/or avoidance.
+I’ve compiled a few comparison photos to illustrate a happy dog versus a dog showing signs of discomfort, stress, or avoidance.

 Based on the signs I have listed above; can you tell how Cooper is feeling in these photos?